One of the questions most asked at Bagua Center is, “How do I cleanse with sage, or palo santo, or frankincense?”

 How often should I smudge?

 Smudging is done instinctually and intentionally.
 It can be done once a day, once a week, on every moon cycle or on auspicious days like 11/11.
-Or when you feel the energy to be heavy in your space.
+Especially when you feel the energy to be heavy in your space.

 When using a smudge bundle, burn only the amount that you would need, and save the rest for a ritual or ceremony at another time.
 It is wise to prolong its use as much as possible.
 But make sure the intention is truly there.
 Burning any sacred herb or resin and thinking the smoke itself will clear a space, will not actually do it.
 It is the user’s intention that brings power to the ceremony.
 This means being present with the process as it’s happening and being grateful to the sacred plant for allowing us to use their body to heal our space and us.